rkuma183/wilsonmar.github.io/_posts/2016-05-08-eclipse-ide.md

    <pre><strong>brew update
    </strong></pre>

-   This usually takes a while.
+   This can take a while.

 0. Use cask to install GUI programs: